Olave Baden-Powell: Recognition

-Global awards

-In 1932, she was awarded the Dame Grand Cross of The Most Excellent Order of the British Empire (GBE) by King George V, in recognition of her volunteer work.
-Finland awarded her the Order of the White Rose of Finland, and Peru the Order of the Sun.
-In 1957 she was awarded both the 14th Bronze Wolf, the only distinction of the World Organization of the Scout Movement, awarded by the World Scout Committee for exceptional services to world Scouting, and the highest distinction of the Scout Association of Japan, the Golden Pheasant Award.
+Awards

 Standard

-Olave Baden-Powell was presented with a personal standard by the UK Girl Guide's County Commissioners.
-It was designed by Mrs Zigomala.
-Miss Kay-Shuttleworth supervised the making of the standard.
+Olave Baden-Powell was presented with a personal standard by the UK Girl Guides' County Commissioners.
+Kay-Shuttleworth supervised the making of the standard.

-The Standard of Lady Baden-Powell, Chief Guide of the World, is blue (azure) from the hoist to the fly.
-Nearest the hoist is the gold (or) trefoil; then come two small hemispheres, showing a coloured map of the world, indicating her post as Chief Guide.
-These are placed high to the left of the main fly, which is divided throughout its length by two silver (argent) waves, amongst which are shown three ships with black hulls and white sails, four dolphins and the Gold Fish of the Chief Guide.
-Then between two red (gules) motto bands on which are embroidered the Baden-Powell and Girl Guide mottoes in gold letters, there is a section alluding to the outdoor life, showing white tents on a green (vert) field.
-In the extreme fly the Baden-Powell crests are embroidered.

 Death of Robert Baden-Powell

-In October 1938, Olave moved to the Outspan Hotel, Nyeri, Kenya, near her third cousin, Jack Soames, and the notorious Happy Valley set, with her husband, where he died, on 8 January 1941.
-Lord Erroll was in the funeral procession, just prior to his murder on 24 January 1941.
+Olave outlived her husband, who was 32 years her senior, by over 35 years.
+In October 1938, she moved with him to the Outspan Hotel, in Nyeri, Kenya, near her third cousin, Jack Soames, and the notorious Happy Valley set.
+Robert Baden-Powell died there on 8 January 1941.
+Lord Erroll was in the funeral procession, just before his murder on 24 January 1941.

 After her husband's death, Olave received thousands of letters of condolence.
 She was helped to reply to them all by Bertha Hines, the wife of David Hines, who was away fighting the Italian army that had invaded Ethiopia and Somalia.
-Often, Olave would watch Bertha's baby daughter, Penny, while Bertha typed reply letters.
+Olave often watched Bertha's baby daughter, Penny, while Bertha typed reply letters.

 World War II

 In 1942, she braved U-boat attacks to return to the UK and, as she had no home to return to, was allocated a grace and favour apartment in Hampton Court Palace, in which she lived from 1943 to 1976.
 Her own home, Pax Hill, had been commandeered and taken over by the Canadian military.
-Through World War II she toured the United Kingdom.
+Through World War II, she toured the United Kingdom.
 She was on a visit when a V2 missile damaged her Hampton Court apartment in 1944.
-As soon as she could after D-Day, she went to France, toured throughout Europe as the war ended to help revive Guiding and Scouting.
+She went to France and toured throughout Europe as soon as she could after D-Day, as the war ended, to help revive Guiding and Scouting.